bclozel/spring-boot-web-reactive/README.md

 By default this Boot Starter uses embedded Tomcat as the default server runtime.

 Switching the server is easy.
-Simply exclude the Tomcat starter and add the one you want as shown here with with [Reactor Netty](https://github.com/reactor/reactor-ipc):
+Simply exclude the Tomcat starter and add the dependency you want as shown here with [Reactor Netty](https://github.com/reactor/reactor-ipc):

 ```xml